By law, the Town of Pittsford follows the New York State Assessment Calendar.

 - If you have any Individual Retirement Accounts (IRAs) you can subtract that amount on line 15-b of your 1040 tax form and still qualify if your resulting income amount falls below the annual threshold amount established by New York State for the year.

-- You must apply and/or renew annually by March 1 each year.
+- You must apply by March 1.

 - New for 2019 NYS Income Verification Program (IVP) is now required; this automatically renews Enhanced Star starting in 2020 for those not already registered in the program.